-It is hoped that you will find the CPD process sufficiently fair and flexible to adapt to your lifestyle and development needs.
+The Board has established a CPD process that it believes is fair and flexible and able to adapt to your lifestyle and development needs.
 However, we realise that in practice you may encounter difficulties with the process or you may identify areas for improvement.
 The OBA encourages you to send us your comments and suggestions.